-The project team attended the April 26, 2016 BRZ meeting to report back on what we had heard and show a revised concept plan reflecting comments from the March 29, 2016 meeting prior to the open house.
+The project team attended the April 26, 2016 BRZ meeting to report back on what we heard and show a revised concept plan reflecting comments from the March 29, 2016 meeting prior to the open house.
 There were several new attendees at this meeting, and the sentiments conveyed were issues we recognized and understood, but had been worked through during the previous year of engagement.

-Options Evaluation Workshop and online feedback
+Options evaluation workshop and online feedback

 An input summary from the workshop and online feedback will be posted online in late 2016.
 The project team will refine the improvement plan using public input, cost and technical analysis to make a recommendation for area improvements.
 Construction is expected to begin in early 2017.
 The final plan will be posted prior to construction.

 Related links and documents